spatie/laravel-permission/docs/prerequisites.md

 This package can be used in Laravel 6 or higher.
 Check the "Installing on Laravel" page for package versions compatible with various Laravel versions.

+## Database with foreign-key relationship capability

+This package depends on cascading delete rules to enforce database integrity, so foreign-key support is required by your database engine.

 ## User Model / Contract/Interface

 This package uses Laravel's Gate layer to provide Authorization capabilities.